 Located in South

-America, Bolivia is a country facing tremendous challenges.
+America, Bolivia is a country facing tremendous challenges, especially water scarcity.
 With approximately

 60 percent of the population living below the poverty line, access to even basic